idueppe/speedbay/README.md

-# speedbay
+# SpeedBay by Crowdcode
-A Spring Boot / Cloud Example
+## A Spring Boot / Cloud Example